-The star of the show, however, was a bone-in, Duroc pork chop my friends from Smithfield sent me.
+The star of the show, however, was a bone-in, Duroc pork chop.
 These were in whole racks, and I seasoned them and smoked them over pecan wood until they hit 135 degrees.
 They were then sliced into individual chops, drizzled with a cactus pear BBQ sauce, and served with vanilla-scented sweet potatoes.
-Very, very good and about the best pork chop I have ever tasted (crediting Smithfield, not myself there.)
+Very, very good and about the best pork chop I have ever tasted.

 For dessert, I served a Meyer Lemon-Bergamot mini bundt cake, with a lemon glaze icing.
 O my!
 Bergamots are a citrus, and used to flavor Earl Gray tea, so if you haven’t heard of them before, you’ve probably still tried them.
 They are very seasonal, and this just happened to coincide with tail end of their growing season, so I couldn’t resist.
 They add a freshness to items that you just can’t get from other citrus, and they smell wonderful!